 These are questions that I ask myself quite a bit.
 Every once and a while, I’ll stop what I’m doing and ask myself what’s on my mind.
 I’ll explore any lingering emotions or thoughts that come up just to make sure I’m addressing any issues I need to deal with.

-About six years ago when I was completely broke, my concerns before that were about how I was going to get more money.
-Then, when I went broke, my concern about how I was going to eat became more prevalent.
+Back in 2008 I was completely broke.
+My concerns before 2008 were about how I was going to get more money.
+Then when I went broke, my concern about how I was going to eat became more prevalent.
 Then when I found a soup kitchen, my concern about where I was going to live became the most primary thought.